-Once you start marketing, most of your efforts will focus on getting people to book an appointment at your spa.
+Once you begin your spa marketing strategy, most of your time will focus on getting people to book an appointment.
 Here are some ways you can make that process as simple as possible.

-The centrepiece of any online marketing strategy is your company’s website.
+The centrepiece of any digital marketing strategy is your company’s website.